ShahnawazAli07655/B.Sc.-4th-semester-NEP-Mathematical-Physics-practicals/README.md

 ## ⭐ Note for Students

 Students are encouraged to:
-- Change matrix size and elements
+- Modify parameters and initial conditions
-- Try different complex numbers
+- Observe changes in solutions
-- Relate numerical output with analytical results discussed in class
+- Relate numerical results with analytical methods discussed in class

 Happy Computing!